-S

-STUDENT & COURSE REGISTRATION NFORMATION:
+STUDENT & COURSE REGISTRATION INFORMATION:

 Student Name: ID#:

 Course Number: Semester/Year:

 Program:Public Health Health Services Management and Leadership

 Number of Credit Hours:

 Fulfilling Honor's Requirements?
 Yes No

 Supervising Faculty:

-Undergraduate Research Description Under the mentoring of a to develop a response in the culty, students will develop a research question and conduct the research needed
+Undergraduate Research Description

+• Under the mentoring of a faculty, students will develop a research question and conduct the research needed to develop a response in the form of a formal paper.

+Requirements and Specifications

-independent research that we Note that we Note that it is a course can be repeated electives or Thesis [prior approximate].
-The research conducted and Post These research credits are conducted and Add/Drop/Withdraw policy.
-Q. Instructors must submit a fire e for 1 -6 credits.
-Students should register for 1 credit hour for every 30 hours of all be completed.
-For up to 6 credits that count toward degree requirements (PUBH or general coval required]) during the undergraduate program.
-The subsequent paper cannot be applied to other program requirements.
-In this insidered a course and are therefore subject to the Undergraduate.
-It grade by the due date published in the Academic Calendar.
-Senior class standing and a minimum of a 3.0 GPA to be eligible to register for this
+- M. This is a variable credit course for 1 -6 credits.
+Students should register for 1 credit hour for every 30 hours of independent research that will be completed. - N. This course can be repeated for up to 6 credits that count toward degree requirements (PUBH or general electives or Thesis [prior approval required]) during the undergraduate program. - O. The research conducted and the subsequent paper cannot be applied to other program requirements. - P. These research credits are considered a course and are therefore subject to the Undergraduate Add/Drop/Withdraw policy. - Q. Instructors must submit a final grade by the due date published in the Academic Calendar. - R. Students must have Junior or senior class standing and a minimum of a 3.0 GPA to be eligible to register for this course.

 Research Question:

 Proposed Methods:

+Student Learning Outcomes